The Disco Experience

 Mobile post-purchase flow for Caraway demonstrating a redesigned offer redemption experience.
 Shows how shoppers claim a 15% off Blueland promotion through the confirmation page and follow-up email, highlighting streamlined ecommerce UX and conversion-focused design powered by Disco.

-We ran studies to understand why shoppers ignored offers and what would make them feel more credible and worth exploring.
+We ran studies on two questions: why shoppers ignored offers, and what would make offers feel credible and worth claiming.
 Through prototypes, we tested three approaches: keeping the inline layout, reframing offers as rewards, and simplifying to a single focused offer.

-Shoppers weren’t ready to browse right after checkout.
+Shoppers weren't ready to browse right after checkout.
 Their focus stayed on order confirmation.
-Familiar brands, clear value, and simple layouts built trust and made offers feel genuine rather than distracting.
+Familiar brands, clear value, and simple layouts built trust and made offers feel genuine, not distracting.

 “Most important thing for me is seeing what I actually bought.
 I want to see where it’s going, my contact info, how much was charged.”